Back to Blog

 DOJ Accredited Representative • 15+ years experience

-El Monte's Arab senior community includes many long-term residents who have contributed to America for decades.
-SoCal Immigration Services helps elderly applicants throughout the San Gabriel Valley understand and qualify for citizenship test accommodations that recognize their life circumstances.
+El Monte's Arab senior community includes many long-term residents who search for the 50/20 exemption, the 55/15 rule, and the 65/20 civics exception before filing N-400.
+SoCal Immigration Services helps elderly applicants throughout the San Gabriel Valley understand which USCIS accommodation actually applies to their case.

 Understanding Citizenship Test Accommodations

-The naturalization process typically requires applicants to demonstrate English language ability and pass a civics test in English.
+The naturalization process typically requires applicants to demonstrate English language ability and pass a civics test.
 However, USCIS provides accommodations for older applicants who have lived in the United States as permanent residents for extended periods.

 Why Accommodations Exist: